MileHacker Logo

 Food & Drink

-Yellowstone and its gateway towns have diverse dining options.
+Yellowstone and its gateway towns have a range of places to eat.
 Plan for meals, especially inside the park.

 Dining Essentials

-• In-park dining: Lodges have cafeterias and restaurants; reservations are often a smart strategy for dinner.
+• In-park dining: Lodges have cafeterias and restaurants; reservations are often a good strategy for dinner.

-• Grocery stores: Available in the towns leading to for self-self-catering or picnic supplies.
+• Grocery stores: Available in the towns leading to for self-catering or things for a picnic.

 • Alcohol sales: Permitted in marked areas; age 21+ is the legal drinking age.